ALDERNEY – WEST COAST AND THE BURHOU ISLANDS

 The most northerly of the Channel Island Ramsar sites comprises the western coast of Alderney and nearby shallow waters and islets.
 This strongly tidal, high-energy area includes a diverse array of marine ecosystems, from sandy beaches with pebble and shingle banks, to rocky marine shores with intertidal pools, and coastal cliffs.

-The rocky islands are an important breeding sites for birds.
-A large nesting population of northern gannets are established on the Garden Rocks and Ortac with about with about 8,737 pairs.
-They also provide an ideal habitat for grey seals to haul out, such as at the seal colony to the north of Burhou Island, and for fish and shellfish species such as lobsters, bass and plaice.
+The rocky islands are not only important breeding sites for birds, they also provide an ideal habitat for grey seals to haul out, such as at the seal colony to the north of Burhou Island, and for fish and shellfish species such as lobsters, bass and plaice.
 In addition to the wild animals the site hosts about 100 species of seaweeds, which play a very important role in supporting all the marine wildlife.

 There is a visitor center which provides both information and educational materialsfor children and the general public.
 Common visitor activities are birdwatching, walking and rockpooling over the summer months.